 We also receive emergency requests for information from Public Safety Answering Points (PSAPs) regarding particular 9-1-1 calls from the public.
 Calls for emergency services, such as police, fire or ambulance, are answered in call centers, or PSAPs, throughout the country.
 PSAPs receive tens of millions of calls from 9-1-1 callers each year, and certain information about the calls (name and address for wireline callers; phone numbers and available location information for wireless callers) is typically made available to the PSAP when a 9-1-1 call is made.
 Yet a small percentage of the time PSAP officials need to contact the telecom provider to get information that was not automatically communicated by virtue of the 9-1-1 call or by the 9-1-1 caller.

-In the second half of 2014, we received 26,637 emergency requests for information from law enforcement in emergency matters involving the danger of death or serious physical injury.
-We also received 14,113 emergency requests from PSAPs related to particular 9-1-1 calls from the public for emergency services during that same period.
+In the first half of 2015, we received 27,975 emergency requests for information from law enforcement in emergency matters involving the danger of death or serious physical injury.
+We also received 11,242 emergency requests from PSAPs related to particular 9-1-1 calls from the public for emergency services during that same period.

-The table below sets forth the number of national security demands we received in 2014.
+The table below sets forth the number of national security demands we received in the applicable period.
 We note that while we are able to provide some information about national security orders that directly relate to our customers, reporting on other matters, such as any orders we may have received related to the bulk collection of non-content information, remains prohibited.

 |* The government has imposed a six month delay for reporting this data|